-The pathless: Light or not?
+The Pathless: Light or Not?

 I get asked quite frequently for suggestions to play “Light games”.
 What is a light game?
 If light is correlated to lesser focus on combat, then The Pathless is a light game.

 Perhaps I should take the word ‘light’ literally.
 In that case, if The Pathless wasn’t a light game, then it wouldn’t have been released across consoles of different generations at the same time.
 Available for the PS5 and the iOS (and everything in between)?
-That is huge range.
 Graphics requirements and storage space are as minimal as decent games go for these days.
-I rate the game a full 4 cardinal directions out of 4 ordinal directions.

 (This economics graduate spends her leisure time preparing for the zombie apocalypse)